Your body’s lower-body muscles will respond to exercises done with resistance bands.

 What follows is an entire workout using resistance bands to sculpt the muscles of your lower body and help them become stronger and firmer – and more defined and well-shaped.

 This workout is for women or men and can be modified to match any fitness level.
+See the video lower within this article to see exactly how each exercise can be performed.

 Why Resistance Bands Help Your Lower Body to Look Fantastic